NilPointer-Software/bdfd-wiki/src/bdscript/setServerVar.md

 # $setServerVar
-Updates a variable value for a server.
+Sets value to given variable.
+It's a server variable, it means that this variable is assigned to server.

 ## Usage
 ```